The Victorian Electoral Commission (VEC) has reviewed the electoral structure for Boroondara.

 - if subdivided, the number of wards, ward boundaries and the number of councillors per ward.

 The VEC Preliminary Report was released on 10 April 2019.
-The following options are being considered by the VEC:
+The following options were put forward for consideration by the VEC:

 - Option A (VEC preferred option): Boroondara City Council consist of 11 councillors elected from 4 wards (3 three-councillor wards and 1 two-councillor ward)